Yamaha CP88-73: Voices or instrument sounds

 In total the instrument comes with 57 preset voices or instrument sounds.
 With the freely downloadable operating system update (version 1.40), the instrument has 106 unique voices.
 The instrument's voices are sample based, and have been recorded from actual instruments.
-They are not are not computer generated, meaning it does not have synthetiser in it.
-The instrument features seamless sound switching, meaning the voices (the sounds of instruments) may be switched on the fly without cutting out the sound of the previous voice.
-This happens in some other instruments: when the player changes the instrument voice, the instrument immediately stops playing previous sound causing harsh sound.
+They are not computer generated, meaning the instrument does not have a synthesizer in it.
+The instrument includes seamless sound switching, a feature in which the voices (the sounds of instruments) may be switched on the fly without cutting out the sound of the previous voice.
+This happens in some other instruments such that when a player changes the instrument voice, they immediately stop playing the previous sound, causing harsh sonic artifacts.

 The acoustic piano voices in the instrument are expressive and of good quality.
 The Bösendorfer and CFX grand pianos' samples have more classical sound to them, while the S700 grand piano is more suitable for jazz and pop music setting.
 The acoustic piano voices have been recorded from Yamaha's grand pianos (CFX, C7 and S700) and from the Bösendorfer Imperial 290 grand piano.
 There is also upright piano voices that have been recorded from U1 and SU3 upright pianos.

-In addition, CP88/73 has large selection of different Rhodes and Wurlitzer voices in its electric piano section, as well as Yamaha DX sounds.
+In addition, CP88/73 has a large selection of different Rhodes and Wurlitzer voices in its electric piano section, as well as Yamaha DX sounds.
 The sound can be clean or funky, if various effects, such as drive and modulation effects, are adjusted accordingly.
 The electric pianos and clavinet sounds are well designed.
-They respond well to dynamic playing – harder you hit the keys, the louder the sound, and softer your touch, the softer the voice is.
+They respond well to dynamic playing⸺i.e., the harder one hits the keys, the louder the sound; the softer one's touch, the softer the voice.

 It also comes with various pads, organs and other instruments in a category named as Sub section.
 While the organs in the instrument are usable, they are basic and not customizable with drawbars.